CLTsolutions/the_rubyist/docs/modules.md

 Bundles of programming functionality like methods and constants similar to classes;
 however, they don't have instances.
-They can easily be grafted onto class to provide as many methods for objects as needed.
+They can easily be grafted onto a class to provide as many methods for objects as needed.

 ## Important Notes

 - Encourage modular design by breaking larger components into smaller ones.
   - This lets you mix and match object behaviors.
 - Bundles of methods and constants.
-- Modules are more basic structure, and classes are just a specialization.
+- Modules are a more basic structure, and classes are just a specialization.

+## Naming Convention

+Classes use nouns and modules use adjectives for their names.

+## Stacklikeness

+A stack is a data structure that operates on the LIFO (last in first out) principle.

 ## Creation and Use

 By mixing in modules, instances of the class will then have access to the instance methods defined in the module.
-Unlike class inheritance which only allows inheritance of one class, multiple modules can be mixed into a class.
+Unlike class inheritance, which only allows inheritance of one class, multiple modules can be mixed into a class.

 ### Mix In